-Date Line Mar 10, 2015: As we continue strengthening our leadership team, I have filled the open position of Junior Olympic Commissioner for the State of Colorado.
-I would like to announce I have appointed Amanda Kegerreis effective today.
-Amanda earned her bachelors in physical education and health from Metropolitan State University after she attended Otero Junior College on a Softball Scholarship.
-Amanda grew up playing fast pitch softball with Colorado Stars (Sakamoto) and Colorado Commotion (Duran) travel Teams.
+Date Line Oct 10, 2015: As we continue strengthening our leadership team, I have filled the open position of Junior Olympic Commissioner for the State of Colorado.
+I would like to announce I have appointed Dave Thies effective today.

-She is the current varsity Head Coach at Bear Creek High School.
-I am certain Amanda’s passion, drive and softball experience will add value and continued improvement to the program.
-She can be reached at JoCommissioner@coloradoASA.org
+He is the current varsity Head Coach at Grandview High School.
+I am certain Dave’s passion, drive and softball experience will add value and continued improvement to the program.
+He can be reached at JoCommissioner@coloradoASA.org

 Date Line Jan 28, 2015: OKLAHOMA CITY — The Amateur Softball Association (ASA)/USA Softball, a volunteer driven, not-for-profit organization, announced today that Nik Mead (Westminster, Colo.) has been appointed as Commissioner for the Colorado ASA/USA Softball association.
 Mead will assume his responsibilities immediately.

 “I am thrilled to be selected as the next Commissioner for Colorado ASA/USA,” Mead said.
 “I accepted the position because I believe I can make a difference.
 My many years of softball experience and the working relationships I have created during this period will certainly add value.”

 August 15, 2016 – Roster will be reset and all players will automatically be released in Register ASA and Tournament ASA.